-Sheet pan sweet potato nachos are loaded with healthy ingredients like black beans, corn and avocado.
+These sweet potato nachos are loaded with healthy ingredients like black beans, corn and avocado.
 Customize this healthy appetizer to make it vegan, paleo or top with whatever you have in the pantry.
-This recipe makes a great appetizer, especially for tailgate season!
+This recipe makes a great appetizer or creative dinner!

 I've been working on a collection of healthy appetizers for you and these sweet potato nachos are another in that list.
 They're easy, heathy and everyone loves them!
 They make a great party food and they fit into so many diets, especially gluten-free.